-This reprint is one of a series intended to communicate research results and improve public understanding of global environment and energy challenges, thereby contributing to informed debate about climate change and the economic and social implications of policy alternatives.
+This report is one of a series intended to communicate research results and improve public understanding of climate issues, thereby contributing to informed debate about the climate issue, the uncertainties, and the economic and social implications of policy alternatives.
+Titles in the Report Series to date are listed on the inside back cover.

-Ronald G. Prinn and John M. Reilly, Program Co-Directors
+Ronald G. Prinn and John M. Reilly Program Co-Directors